block-core/blockcore-wallet/NOTES.md

 The message is forwarded to `background.ts` using the API: `browser.runtime.sendMessage`.

-When the async call is completed, it will return response to the `provider.ts` using: `window.postMessage(responseMsg, message.origin)`.
+When the async call (as described in "Action Processing" below) is completed, it will return response to the `provider.ts` using: `window.postMessage(responseMsg, message.origin)`.

 The `provider.ts` will then return response to the web app in the handler: `globalThis.addEventListener('message'`, which will filter out messages that is not relevant for the extension.